 Soundscape Baselines Project

 Additionally, archived bioacoustic data can function like a time capsule to be returned to in the future – by scientists, educators, artists, or other listeners.
-These recording can also be used like a reference library for other Midwestern forest conservation projects.
+These recording can also be used like a reference library for forest conservation projects throughout the Midwest.

 Click here to make a donation!